 Now that we’ve developed the bulk of the content that will be released while we’re away, it’s time to delegate who will actually release that content.
 If you’re lucky enough to have a content management or social media team under your purview, this process should be easy enough.
 If you work alone in content management or are employed off-site, talk to the advertising and marketing department to get clear instruction on who will be posting what.
 Ideally, you should present your organization with a schedule for release.

 Whether delegating authority to teammates or someone in an entirely different unit, be sure to give precise instructions in writing.
 That’s because people are often forgetful when covering for someone else.
-Make it abundantly clear what goes out when and who will be responsible for posting it.
+And let’s be honest, nobody would want to put their holiday on pause to do damage control while they are relaxing at a Luxury Hotel in Downtown Dallas.
+So, make it abundantly clear what goes out when and who will be responsible for posting it.

 Prepare for Crisis Situations

 While it’s impossible to be fully prepared for an unforeseen crisis, there are practical steps you can take to minimize the damage.
 From a content or social media marketing perspective, creating a template document is one of the best strategies for ensuring your team has the resources it needs to handle a crisis situation.
 This template should contain approved messages for responding to crisis situations related to negative company information, bad publicity, a really bad troll or any hacking attempt on the company.
 Make sure everyone on the marketing team has access to it.
 They will likely need to tweak it before going live (after all, we can’t predict every bad development occurs – we can only hope nothing happens while we’re away!).